CSDC-K/Driver-Management/README.md

   <img src="docs/python.gif" alt="Driver Management Demo" width="1200" height="600">
 </p>

-> **Driver Management** is a lightweight desktop application that lets you **register, identify and manage drivers** using real‑time face recognition and an intuitive CustomTkinter interface.
+> **Driver Management** is a smart and reactive desktop application designed for **real-time driver registration, monitoring, and alerting**, equipped with **face and eye state detection**.
+Built with an elegant CustomTkinter interface and OpenCV.

 ---